ysangkok/sabre/README.md

 in higher resolutions with a decent framerate.
 This can be done by using `opt = ["-O3", "-ffast-math"]` in `SConstruct`.

+Make sure to check out the `doc` directory which contains the key mappings.

 OLD README
 ===